Warsaw Investor Care logo

 Czynsz (maintenance fee) varies widely

-Monthly building maintenance fees in Warsaw average 600–900 PLN, but in Żoliborz's older housing associations (TBS and spółdzielnia buildings), fees can range from 400 to 1,400 PLN/month depending on building scale, elevator, recent renovation reserve and management quality.
+Monthly building maintenance fees in Warsaw average 600–900 PLN, but in Żoliborz's older housing associations (TBS and spółdzielnia buildings), fees can range from 400 to 1,400 PLN/month.
 Always verify before purchase.

 Foreign buyer rules